birdsarah/mozilla-vpn-client/README.md

 - use a linux package manager
 - compile Qt5 (dinamically or statically).

+If using the Qt Online Installer, make sure the components Qt Charts and Qt Network Authorization are selected for installation.

 To build QT5 statically on Ubuntu/Debian, go to the root directory of this project and follow these steps:

 ```